devtut/generate/docs/php/contributing-to-the-php-manual.md

 ---
-metaTitle: "Contributing to the PHP Manual"
+metaTitle: "PHP - Contributing to the PHP Manual"
 description: "Improve the official documentation, Tips for contributing to the manual"
 ---